 Many shops offer free shipping if you spend over a minimum amount, so look out for that.

 Another cost to consider is customs duty and VAT.
 These you will have to pay if the value of the item is above a certain amount.
 For VAT don't spend over £15, otherwise 20% will be added by the taxman.
 The import duty threshold is a bit higher at £135, so try and stick below this amount to avoid customs.
 Be sure to add these costs into your calculations when buying, even with taxes to pay your purchase may still work out cheaper.

 What are your Consumer rights when shopping from China?

 The UK shopper has quite a lot of rights.
 As do people in the EU and the USA.
 Consumer law is normally governed by the country where you make your purchase, and we have reciprocal rights with the EU.
 But it can be a little 'wild west' if you shop in China.

 Whilst many shops, such as AliExpress do have guarantees and systems in place to help ensure a safe transaction (see below), you should be aware that you won't have as many rights as if you were shopping at home.

 Whilst returns maybe possible, it is worth checking who will have to pay the return postage before purchasing from China.

-Good advice is to shop using your credit card, because there are certain levels of protection you can get from your card provider, these are enshrined in UK consumer law.
+Good advice is to shop using your credit card, because there are certain levels of protection you can get from your card provider, these are enshrined in UK consumer law and in some other countries too.
 See our consumer advice for more information.

 So the answer is not black and white.
 If you have done your research and checked the prices and are happy then go for it.
 If not then it might not be worth the risk, but follow the advice in this article and you should minimise the risks involved.